britneyio/Google-Homepage/README.md

-A project is recreating the google homepage, so that I can practice my HTML and CSS styling and structuring skills
+My project is to recreate the google homepage, so that I can practice my HTML and CSS styling and structuring skills.